-C alculated Risk What you are doing Recalc ulate Im actions pact of School specific detai Potential sk X impa 1-5 t Y Occurrence 1-5 Score X x Y Detail of Risk ODBST Suggested steps to mitigate risk Additional school specific X Impact 1-5 Y Occurrence 1-5 Impact X x Y PROGRESS UPDATE (Date) Direction of travel ↑→↓ 2.
-Failure to train members of st properly 3 12 All school workforce, inc. supply and peripatetic teachers and visitors (staff).
-Pupils in school (and their families) through transmission of the virus their results online and to the school.
+Calo culated Risk What you are doing Recalc ulate Im actions • School specific detail ls Ref Potential Risk X impact 1-5 Y Occurrence Score X x Y Detail of Risk ODBST Suggested steps to mitigate risk Additional school specific X Impact 1-5 Y Occurrence Impact X x Y PROGRESS UPDATE (Date) Direction of travel ↑→↓ 2 Failure to train all members of staff properly 4 3 12 All school workforce, inc. supply and peripatetic teachers and visitors (staff).
+Pupils in school (and their families) through transmission of the virus Inputting test results from staff into your school's 'Register'.
+Ensuring that the register is saved securely.
+Sending reminders to participants to communicate their results online and to the school.
 Storing required data Working with the COVID Coordinator to support the management of the stock of kits.
-The COVID Coordinator to attend/watch DfE webinars 1&2.
+The COVID Coordinator to attend/watch DfE webinars 1&amp;2.
 Other key members of the testing team or staff members can watch the recordings if deemed necessary/helpful.
 The COVID Coordinator to access and read all the information on the DfE Primary Schools Document Sharing platform.
 All staff to undertake the following training.
-Training records to be established and maintained: Tell staff what rapid testing is.
-Use the NHS 'How to Guide - Rapid Testing of Primary and Nursery Workforce'.
-Ensure all staff understand the different COVID testing roles in the school and who holds these roles.
-Explain the process of collection of tests/correct instructions, 4 1 4 No Change needed School no longer issues lateral flow tests to staff
+Training records to be established and maintained: 4 1 4 No Change needed School no longer issues lateral flow tests to staff School has a few remaining lateral flow tests to offer to staff when they need it but once this is finished staff will be required to buy their own.

-School's Risk Ma trix for Phased Openi ng; Coronavir us control - July 2021 V8 MA December 2021 Updated ted Sep ot 21Up dated N ovember 21 Updated 9 th Cale culated I Risk What you are doing Recalc ulate Im actions pact of School specific deta ils Ref Potential Risk X impact 1-5 Y Occurrence 1-5 Score X x Y Detail of Risk ODBST Suggested steps to mitigate risk Additional school specific X Impact 1-5 Y Occurrence 1-5 Impact X x Y PROGRESS UPDATE (Date) Direction of travel ↑→↓ Explain the process of taking a test at home.
+Cal culated I Risk What you are doing Recalc ulate Im actions pact of School specific detail ls Ref Potential Risk X impact 1-5 Y Occurrence Score X x Y Detail of Risk ODBST Suggested steps to mitigate risk Additional school specific X Impact 1-5 Y Occurrence Impact X x Y PROGRESS UPDATE (Date) Direction of travel Explain the process of collection of tests/correct instructions, the process for signing for tests in the school and recording the lot number against their name.
+Explain the process of taking a test at home.
 All staff to watch instructional video provided on You Tube - 'Step by Step Guide to COVID-19 Self Testing'.
 All staff to read the Instructions for Use document 'Your Step-by-Step Guide for COVID-19 Self-Testing' v 1.3.2 (ensuring you are using the correct version only - show slide from webinar).
 Make sure that all staff know that it is a requirement for them to report their test results to both to NHS Test and Trace and to the school.
 Use the 'Reporting the test result online' slide from the webinar and explain the school reporting process.
 Use the Participation and Data Protection slide (from the webinar) and links to discuss any staff concerns.
 Make sure staff know who to contact if they have an incident while testing at home.
-Use the webinar slide on incident reporting.
-All staff to read the Privacy Notice before taking the tests.
+Use the